 Twelve fellowships are awarded for tenure in the junior and senior years (defined as the last two years of an entire undergraduate program).
 The Gaines Fellowships carry a stipend of $2,000 in the junior year and $3,000 in the senior year.

 In the Senior year, each Fellow must complete a major independent study prjoect (thesis) of six to fifteen credit hours.
 The thesis project must be submitted and defended in front of a thesis committee of three University faculty members and the director of the Gaines Center.
-Senior Fellows are eligible for the Clay Lancaster Scholarship.
+Senior Fellows are eligible for the Clay Lancaster Scholarship, which grants one Fellow unlimited access to the secluded Woodford County estate and personal library of 18th-century Kentucky architect Clay Lancaster, all for thesis research and retreat.
 In a special winter cermony, Senior Fellows receive a custom-woven Gaines scarf, and near graduation they are given a Gaines sash to wear at the UK commencement ceremony.
 In late spring, Senior Fellows travel to New York as part of the capstone Gray Art Experience.

 Gaines Fellows must participate in all activities of the Gaines Center for the Humanities.